110 BLEEKER 9F NY, NY 10012

 Chairman | Jerome Gary

 He has worked extensively in the Middle East since 2004.
-Productions include Arab Muslim Women (6-part series), Trading Places, American Caravan (6 hours), and Life After Death, a feature documentary.
-Additionally, he created, executive produced and directed the Sundance Channel series, On the Road in America (Seasons One, Two, and Three), about four young Arabs traveling across America with an American film crew.
+He created, executive produced and directed the Sundance Channel series, On the Road in America (three seasons) about four young Arabs traveling across America with an American film crew.
+Other productions include Arab Muslim Women (6-part series), Trading Places (pilot), American Caravan (6-part series ), and Life After Death, a feature documentary.

-He has been the recipient of more than $8 million in grants for public diplomacy related productions ($5.4mm from the Department of State).
+He has been the recipient of more than $12 million in grants for public diplomacy related productions.
 In 2010, he produced iDiplomacy a two-day symposium on citizen diplomacy at the Gallup Organization with more than 120 attendees sponsored by the Office of the Secretary of Defense and Gallup.
 In 2011, he was the spokesperson for the Media Committee at the DOHA forum.

 In 2006, 2007 and 2008, he went to Afghanistan three times leading teams of 10 filmmakers to teach two-week media capacity building in Kandahar.
-Topics included storytelling, filmmaking, program development, news stories, talk shows, and long and short form documentary.
 As a result, the programming output of both TV stations in Kandahar more than tripled.
-In 2012, he taught a three day Pakistani documentary filmmaking intensive sponsored by Meridian International and the Department of State and master classes in storytelling and screenwriting for MA candidates in 2012, 2013 and 2014 at the Universite´Saint Esprit de Kaslik in Lebanon.
+In 2012, he taught a three-day Pakistani documentary filmmaking intensive sponsored by Meridian International and the Department of State and master classes in storytelling and screenwriting for MA candidates in 2012, 2013 and 2014 at the Universite ́Saint Esprit de Kaslik in Lebanon.

-He has also been the President of Production at Cinema 5 (1978-1980), an independent studio that was the Miramax of its day; President of Visionaire Communications (1981-86) that did more than 60 hours of high quality programming for television; and the Strategic Director for USC’s esteemed ‘Think Tank,’ The Institute for Creative Technologies (2000-2006); and he is currently the Chairman of Visionaire Media.
+He has also been the President of Production at Cinema 5 (1978-1980), an independent studio that was the Miramax of its day; President of Visionaire Communications (1981- 86) that did more than 60 hours of high quality programming for television; and the Strategic Director for USC’s esteemed ‘Think Tank,’ The Institute for Creative Technologies (2000-2006).
+He is currently the Chairman of Visionaire Media.